SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Normal Function

-The CAPN3 gene provides instructions for making an enzyme called calpain-3, which is found within muscle cells in structures called sarcomeres.
-Sarcomeres are the basic unit of muscle contraction.
-They are made of proteins that generate the mechanical force needed for muscles to contract.
+The CAPN3 gene provides instructions for making an enzyme called calpain-3, which is found within muscle fiber structures called sarcomeres.
+Sarcomeres are needed for the tensing of muscle fibers (contraction).
+When linked together, sarcomeres form myofibrils, which are the basic units of muscle fibers.

 Health Conditions Related to Genetic Changes